The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

-Further down the page, I saw videos of people with mohawks and dyed hair 2 stepping into a pit, and another video of them slowly dancing to top the night off.
+Further down the Instagram page, I saw videos of people with mohawks and dyed hair 2 stepping into a pit, and another video of them slowly dancing to top the night off.
 But, the final video was of two boxers giving each other punches back and forth.
 Body shots, face shots, an announcer narrating what was going on.
 I hadn’t seen or heard of anything like this before.
 A boxing match and a hardcore show?

 “Who’s doing this, who came up with this, this is such a good idea.”

-The Idea of Self Defense
+The Idea of Self Defense - Some personal self reflection.

 But once in high school it got so bad that a student came up to me at my desk and started punching me when I spoke up against him.